UW-Solar-GRID/GRID/README.md

 ## How to install and run SolarSizer

-After cloning the repo to your local machine and navigating to the base SolarSizer directory, you will need to set up the environment for running the code.
-This may be done using the following line of code:
+SolarSizer is set up using a conda environment to make sure the correct dependencies are installed.
+If you do not use conda you will need to make sure you have the packages listed in the environment.yml installed.

+1. Clone the repository to your local machine: https://github.com/UW-Solar-GRID/SolarSizer.git
+2. Naviate to the base SolarSizer directory: `cd SolarSizer`
-`conda env create -f environment.yml`
+3. Set up the conda environment: `conda env create -f environment.yml`
-You will then need to activate the environment with `conda activate grid_ss`
+4. Activate the conda environment with: `conda activate grid_ss`

-The interface will be created when you run the GUI file.
-To do so, enter `python GUI.py` into the command line.
-Copy the link provided in the output to navigate to the user interface.
+5. Run the dashboard interface with: `python GUI.py`
+6. Copy the locally hosted URL from the command line to navigate to the dashboard interface.

 ## Acknowledgements